 Let the good times roll!
 When watermelon season rolls around, the weekends are lazy and relaxed.
 And, backyard cooking is in full swing.

 You’ll often find this recipe for watermelon flavored Italian Ice on the menu, along with our favorite cookout recipes.

 As a matter of full disclosure, the pictures below are for a half batch of this recipe.
 We go big when we buy watermelon so we can eat it in slices, make Watermelon Salad or finely dice some pieces to put in a Fancy Salad with Fennel.

 The basic recipe has just 3 ingredients and the PERFECT recipe for any age to enjoy making.
 It doesn’t require an ice cream maker.
 Just a blender, a fork, and a little patience while it freezes.

 1 – Purchase the perfect watermelon and cut it into cubes.

 Confession: I used to buy watermelon already cut in half and sometimes even cubed.
 As much as I LOVE watermelon, I wanted to see what it looked like on the inside before committing.
 Not earth-friendly or frugal.

 Fifteen Spatulas does a good job of explaining How to Pick a Superstar Watermelon and touches on cutting watermelon into cubes.

-2 – Cut the watermelon into cubes and add them along with some sugar and lime juice to a blender and puree until smooth.
+2 – Add cubes along with some sugar and lime juice to a blender and puree until smooth.

 Use as much or as little sugar as you would like.
 I settled on an amount that is pretty sweet and still retains the natural watermelon taste, which is already quite sweet!
 I’ve seen honey used instead.
 Start with about 2 Tablespoons and then adjust to taste.